gruntjs/grunt-contrib-uglify/README.md

   uglify: {
     my_target: {
       options: {
-        source_map: {
-          file: 'path/to/source-map.js',             // your sourcemap output
+        sourceMap: 'path/to/source-map.js',
-          root: 'http://example.com/path/to/src/',   // the location of your original's source
+        sourceMapRoot: 'http://example.com/path/to/src/', // the location to find your original source
-          orig: 'example/coffeescript-sourcemap.js', // input sourcemap from a different compilation }
+        sourceMapIn: 'example/coffeescript-sourcemap.js', // input sourcemap from a previous compilation }
       },
       files: {